lvgl/lvgl/docs/details/other-components/ime_pinyin.rst

 Dictionary format
 -----------------

 The arrangement order of each pinyin syllable is very important.
-You need to customize your own thesaurus according to the Hanyu Pinyin syllable table.
-You can read
+If you need to customize your own thesaurus according to the Hanyu Pinyin syllable table, you can read
 `here <https://baike.baidu.com/item/%E6%B1%89%E8%AF%AD%E6%8B%BC%E9%9F%B3%E9%9F%B3%E8%8A%82/9167981>`__
 to learn about the Hanyu Pinyin syllables and the syllable table.